Hold on to your hats guys, its time to rev that engine, feel the horsepower, and leave your competitors to eat your dust. Glory awaits!

 How Does It Handle?

-The gameplay is superior to European Club Soccer (1992).
-For instance, there is a clear distinction between shoot, pass and cross funtions.
+The gameplay is still superior to later football games such as European Club Soccer (1992) and Super Kick Off (1991).
+For instance, there is a clear distinction between shoot, pass and cross functions.
 You can tackle and head the ball, and the overall ball control is better.
 You also need tactics to score goals.
 For example, in the first half, you need to diagonally cross ball into the penalty box to head the ball over the goalkeeper.
 In the second half, the goalkeeper tends to stay on his goal line, and so long shots diagonally across the penalty box into the corners of the goal are best.

 The more detailed set piece animation (screenshot taken by the author)